catalyst-cooperative/pudl/docs/dev/data_guidelines.rst

 Data and ETL Design Guidelines
 ===============================================================================

-Here we list some technical norms and expectations that we strive to adhere to, and hope that contributors can also follow.
+Here we list some technical norms and expectations that we strive to adhere to and hope that contributors can also follow.

 We're all learning as we go -- if you have suggestions for best practices we